 Physiotherapy treatment can help immensely for the acute and chronic headache patient.
 Physiotherapy will focus on sorting out the neck disorder.
 Research shows, that patients need less medication to manage their headaches if they do regular physiotherapy treatment.

-There are certain factors that will eventually trigger a headache.
+There are certain factors that will contribute to getting a headache.
 Factors like stress, sitting in front of your computer and driving.
+We call them triggers.
 Think about a glass of water.
-Each “factor/trigger” fills your glass bit by bit.
-Your glass eventually gets full, and then a massive headache/migraine occurs.
-Physiotherapy helps to empty the glass.
-If one regularly empties the glass then one will be able to manage your headache without medication.
+Each “factor/trigger” fills your glass bit by bit and eventually it overflows, and triggers a massive headache/migraine.
+Physiotherapy helps to empty the glass, thereby helping you to manage your headache without medication.

 At Just Physio we do a thorough evaluation of the neck and jaw.
 The physiotherapist will start by asking about the history and onset of your headaches, previous trauma and factors that might contribute to the headache.
 After getting the history, the physiotherapist will do certain tests on the neck and jaw to look for any stiffness and dysfunction in the joints, muscles and nerves.
 Treatment will focus on mobilization of the cervical joints and jaw, myofascial release of the stiff muscles and neural mobilisation of the cervical nerves.

 Physiotherapy can and will make a huge difference in the chronic headaches sufferer’s life!
 It’s important to understand that physiotherapy is not a quick fix.
-We recommended that one start by attending a few treatment sessions close to each other.
+We recommended that you start by attending a few treatment sessions close to each other.
 This will help to get the pain under control.
-When the pain is under control the physiotherapist will start to increase the time between sessions.
-Eventually patients will only need to come once a month or once every two months.
-Every patient is different, so a unique treatment program will be worked out specific to each patients needs.

 Step 3: Change your posture at work